ubuntu/ubuntu-project-docs/docs/reference/exception-OpenVPNUpdates.rst

 stable version is 2.6.0, previous stable is 2.5.9, and version 2.4.12 will be in support until March 2023.

+When it comes to updates in Ubuntu, only releases in the full stable and old stable categories should be considered.
+Once a version has moved to git-tree only, the normal SRU process must be followed for individual bug fixes.

 .. _ubuntu_and_openvpn_releases_affected_by_this_mre:

 Ubuntu and OpenVPN releases affected by this MRE